Information for student visa holders

-- If you also need a new visa, first extend your OSHC with the representative at Student Central and submit the Certificate of Insurance from your online Allianz account.
+- If you also need a new visa, first extend your OSHC with your chosen provider and submit the Certificate of Insurance from your online account.

 - Use your new CoE and OSHC extension details to apply for a visa extension online through your ImmiAccount by logging in or creating an account.
 For more information on ImmiAccounts, visit the Department of Home Affairs.

 - If you’re applying overseas, carry your CoE in your hand luggage (with your passport) in the event that you are questioned by Immigration at an airport.

 If you are only applying for a CoE extension but your student visa is still valid for the new duration of your studies, you don't need to give your new CoE to the Department of Home Affairs.
 You only need to provide it if you are also applying for a visa extension.

 Note: A CoE extension cannot be processed if you have outstanding fees or other encumbrances on your student record.

 For HDR students